-٨ Student has a firm group of the concents covered and he ship to demonstrate A Student has a firm grasp of the concepts covered and be able to demonstrate outstanding performance on all learning outcomes.
-Student is able to articulate the arguments cogently supported by economic theories and international and an and a cogenity, supported by economic meeties and rigorous calculation. А- Student has a strong grasp of the concepts covered and has generally outstanding performance on all (or almost all) learning outcomes.
+A Student has a firm grasp of the concepts covered and be able to demonstrate outstanding performance on all learning outcomes.
+Student is able to articulate the arguments cogently, supported by economic theories and rigorous calculation.
+A- Student has a strong grasp of the concepts covered and has generally outstanding performance on all (or almost all) learning outcomes.
 Student shows very good arguments supported by economic theories.
-B + Student has high performance on some learning outcomes and is able to select the suitable economic theory supporting his/her arguments.
-There may be short-comings in the accuracy of answers may be shortcomings in the accuracy of answers B/B- Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses. С Barely satisfactory performance on a number of learning outcomes.
+B+ Student has high performance on some learning outcomes and is able to select the suitable economic theory supporting his/her arguments.
+There may be shortcomings in the accuracy of answers B/B- Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses. С Barely satisfactory performance on a number of learning outcomes.
 Student is unable to elicit arguments using the theories covered D Barely satisfactory performance on many learning outcomes F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.